Lene Berg: Media and style

 Educated as a film director Berg integrates not only film, but also text and collage and installations in her work.
-Towards the late 1990s her work began to be shown in contemporary art venues.
+In the late 1990s her work began to be shown in contemporary art venues.
 Berg's work is often characterized by a hybrid format, mixing genres, using different forms of media, narrative structures and artistic techniques, to investigate historical and political topics.
-A common theme in many of her projects is how a particular truth-notion is contingent, and how reality might be considered differently through the inclusion of additional stories, or a different perspective.
+A common theme in many of her projects is how a particular notion of truth is contingent, and how reality might be considered differently through the inclusion of additional stories, or an alternative perspective.

 Notable projects

 Encounter: Gentlemen & Arseholes

-In the project Encounter: Gentlemen & Arseholes Berg reproduced the first edition of the literary magazine Encounter (magazine) from 1953 with her own notes and images inserted in between the pages of the magazine.
-These additional materials were collected from books, newspapers, private albums and conversations, and were not available to the public at the time of the original publication.
+In the project Encounter: Gentlemen & Arseholes Berg reproduced the first edition of the literary magazine Encounter (magazine) from 1953, inserting her own notes and images between the pages of the magazine's original content.
+The additional materials were collected from books, newspapers, private albums and conversations, and were not available to the public at the time of the original publication.
 The inserts shed new light on the CIA’s engagement in the Cultural Cold War, as expressed through the original magazine.
-The story of individuals engaged in the magazine is further expanded on in the film The Man in the Background.
+The story of individuals engaged in the magazine is further expanded upon in the film The Man in the Background.

 The Man in the Background

 In the film The Man in the Background Berg investigates the fate and role of Michael Josselson, director of the Congress for Cultural Freedom, in the Cold War era.
-The video material consists of Josselson's private super-8 footage from a vacation in 1958 and interviews with his widow Diana, nearly 50 years later.
-In 1966, the New York Times revealed that the Congress for Cultural Freedom had received funding from the CIA, and thus it was exposed that the Josselsons had lied to everyone in their surroundings for nearly two decades.
+The video material consists of Josselson's private super-8 footage from a vacation in 1958 and interviews with his widow Diana, shot nearly 50 years later.
+In 1966, the New York Times revealed that the Congress for Cultural Freedom had received funding from the CIA, and thus it was exposed that the Josselsons had lied to everyone around them for nearly two decades.
 The revelation changed the life of the Josselsons radically and painfully.
 Furthermore, the film poses questions about the other contributors to the magazine, their complicity and the scapegoating of the Josselsons.